CryptoLionR/Debt-Timing-Gas-Minimizing/README.md

-# Debt Timing and Gas Fees Question?
+# Debt Timing and Gas Fees
 When is the best time to self-issue debt (Borrow alUSD) while minimizing gas fees?

 ## Minimizing Gas Fees